TromboneScott/Oscars/README.txt

 Edit (or delete and start over) the file categoryMaps.xml
 - Fix any mistakes
 - Fix any special characters that were copied/pasted (use NOTEPAD so characters will be in UTF-8)
+- If any duplicates are found for the website mapping the last one will be used
 - Start oscars.bat or oscars.sh over again if any changes were made

 On the Responses tab of the Google Form turn off the Accepting Responses option.